redfredstar/SD-Pinokibro/Docs/CAPTAINS_LOG.md

 ### **SECTION 2: ANATOMY OF THE LOG (THE STRUCTURE)**

-The log is a single markdown file with a strict, reverse-chronological structure.
+The log is a single  file with a strict, reverse-chronological structure.
 The newest information is always at the very top.

 #### **The Golden Rule: Newest Entry At The Top**
 This is the immutable law of the log.
 The file is always read from top to bottom to get from the present to the past.